castanhas98/install-snopt-tutorial/README.md

 ### 6. Download the Fortran libraries from the link provided in the email with the license.

 Some amount of time after requesting the license, an email will be sent to the registered email address.
-That email will contain both the license (`snopt7.lic`) and a link to the downloads, which look like http://ccom.ucsd.edu/~optimizers/downloads/software/academic?id=XXXXXXXXXXXX.
+That email will contain both the license (`snopt7.lic`) and a link to the downloads, which looks like http://ccom.ucsd.edu/~optimizers/downloads/software/academic?id=XXXXXXXXXXXX.
 The "Fortran (only) Libraries" are the ones that should be downloaded.

 ![Download Page](./screenshots/fortran_library_download.png)